TheCubPlays/Team-Mod-Stick-Fight-/README.md

 1. Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/download/v5.4.19/BepInEx_x86_5.4.19.0.zip).
 2. Go to your steam games, right click stick fight and go to `Manage > Browse Local Files`.
 The `StickFightTheGame` folder should open.
-3. Now here, extract the zip file you downloaded.
-Keep this folder open, we'll need it later.
+3. Extract the zip file you downloaded, a folder will be created.
+Drag all of the newly created folder's contents to the `StickFightTheGame` folder. (`BepInEx`, `changelog.txt`, `winhttp.dll` etc.)
 4. Now start the game and exit once it loads.
 Now BepInEx should have generated the necessary files & folders.
 5. Download the latest version of the team mod (https://github.com/TheCubPlays/Team-Mod-Stick-Fight-/releases/tag/v1.1.1).
 6. Now go back to step 3's folder (`StickFightTheGame` folder) and there should be a BepInEx folder now.
 7. Go to `BepInEx > Plugins`.
-8. In this place, put the **.dll file** from the **zip file**.
+8. In this place, put the **.dll** file from the **zip** file.
 Either by manually dragging it there or extracting the zip file.
 9. You're ready, start the game and enjoy!

 ## Config File